wp-plugins/the-casengo-chat-widget/readme.txt

 Yes, you do.
 You can <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\">sign up here</a>.
 Casengo offers a free trial for 30 days; thereafter, the first agent is always free.
 More information on product features and pricing can be found at <a href=\"http://www.casengo.com\">casengo.com</a>.

+*   **Which languages does Casengo support?**

+Casengo currently support English, German, Dutch and Russian.
+If you want to help out Casengo in adding new languages drop us a note at support@casengo.com

 *   **How can I set up email forwarding for Gmail?**

 Forward emails from your Gmail account to your Casengo email address, by simply following the instructions below or watch the video: